Dan McKenzie (geophysicist)

-Dan Peter McKenzie (born 21 February 1942) is a Professor of Geophysics at the University of Cambridge, and one-time head of the Bullard Laboratories of the Cambridge Department of Earth Sciences.
+Dan Peter McKenzie (born 21 February 1942) is a professor of geophysics at the University of Cambridge, and one-time head of the Bullard Laboratories of the Cambridge Department of Earth Sciences.
 He wrote the first paper defining the mathematical principles of plate tectonics on a sphere, and his early work on mantle convection created the modern discussion of planetary interiors.

 Early life

 Born in Cheltenham, the son of an ear, nose, and throat surgeon, he first attended Westminster Under School and later Westminster School, London.

 Education and career

 McKenzie attended King's College, Cambridge where he read physics, obtaining a 2:1 in his final degree.

+As an undergraduate student, McKenzie participated in a geological expedition to Spitsbergen, Svalbard, organised in 1961 by W. Brian Harland.
+McKenzie was a field assistant to polar geologist David G. Gee, and accompanied on the expedition by fellow student Mark Moody-Stuart, and research student Peter Friend.

 As a graduate student, he worked with Edward "Teddy" Bullard who suggested he work on the subject of thermodynamic variables.
 He was awarded a Research Fellowship at King's College at the beginning of his second year which enabled him to study anything he wanted.
 As such, he gave up doing what Teddy had suggested and became interested in how the interior of the earth convects, something completely speculative at that time.
 McKenzie taught himself fluid mechanics and then went to the Scripps Institution of Oceanography at the University of California, San Diego, on the invitation of Freeman Gilbert and Walter Munk.
 After eight months he returned to Cambridge, submitting his PhD in 1966.
 He has since said that nothing in his early life as a scientist had such a profound effect on him as those eight months in California.